WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.book.md

 The servlet class contains other methods, such as `getServletContext`, which can be used to read a lot of information from the execution context of the servlet itself.

-To compile a servlet, the package **javax.servlet (or jakarta.servlet with Jakarta EE)** must be included in the **CLASSPATH**.
+To compile a servlet, the package **jakarta.servlet (or javax.servlet with Java EE)** must be included in the **CLASSPATH**.
 A copy of this library, called *servlet-api.jar* is present in the common/lib directory of Tomcat.

 <!------------------- END SLIDE 010 it -------------------------->